From Ranking to Reasoning: Explainable Web API Recommendation via Semantic Reasoning: Experiments And Analysis

 \subsubsection{RQ3: Effectiveness of the second stage training}

 The second-stage GRPO training improves both recommendation accuracy and reasoning quality.
-We compare the full WAR‑Re model against an ablated variant, WAR‑Re(nG), which omits the second stage GRPO training.
-WAR‑Re(nG) recommends an average of 1.95 APIs per mashup with 83.32\% of these accompanied by rationales, whereas the full WAR‑Re model issues 1.79 recommendations per mashup, 87.88\% of which include rationales.
+We compare the full WAR‑R1 model against an ablated variant, WAR-R1(w/o GRPO), which omits the second stage GRPO training.
+WAR-R1(w/o GRPO) recommends an average of 1.95 APIs per mashup with 83.32\% of these accompanied by rationales, whereas the full WAR‑R1 model issues 1.79 recommendations per mashup, 87.88\% of which include rationales.
 Table~\ref{tab:result_abl} reports the core performance metrics on the Web API recommendation task.
 By filtering out recommendations without rationales, Precision@$s$ improves by 2.54\%.
 Likewise, RP and RR increase by 2.60\% and 2.36\% respectively, and the proportion of instances achieving both RP=1 and RR=1 rises from 80.07\% to 83.77\%.
-Finally, the average Reasoning Score increases by 2.86\%.
-These results confirm that the second‐stage GRPO training substantially enhances both the accuracy of Web API recommendation and the quality of semantic reasoning.
+Finally, the overall Reasoning Score increases by 2.95\%.
+These results confirm that the second‐stage training enhances both the accuracy of recommendation and the quality of semantic reasoning.